 Growing up in the tropical rainforests of Colombia, Ecuador, and Peru, Anthurium pendulifolium is accustomed to high humidity.

-You can start by placing your plants in a high humid zone like the bathroom and kitchen in your home, buying a humidifier, or placing a pebble tray near your plant to maintain the humidity artificially.
+You can start by placing your plants in a highly humid zone like the bathroom and kitchen in your home, buying a humidifier, or placing a pebble tray near your plant to maintain the humidity artificially.

 Grouping the plants is also considered a good practice.
 But, check the plants thoroughly for pests and diseases to avoid spread.